 The story for the anime TV series is based on the Shadows House manga by Somato, which is a pen name.
 The creator is actually an artist duo.

 In December 2021, North American publisher Yen Press announced an official English Shadows House manga translation.
-The first English volume was scheduled for June 21, 2022, while Volume 2 is coming out on October 18, 2022, and Volume 3 on December 13, 2022.
+The first English volume was scheduled for June 21, 2022, while Volume 2 came out on October 18, 2022, and Volume 3 on February 21, 2023 (the third volume was delayed from December 13, 2022).
 In addition, fan-made translation projects have kept up with even the latest chapters.

 There was a brief Shadows House hiatus that started in July 2021.
 Shueisha’s Weekly Young Jump 2021 Issue 33/34 announced that the manga would be on break until August 26, 2021, when Issue 39 was released.